PIPER GOODEVE

 As an actress, Piper has performed Off-Broadway and in regional theaters across the country, London and Canada, and earned a Drama League Award Nomination for originating the role of Anne in Anne of Green Gables.

-Proud member of SAG-AFTRA & Actors Equity & Canadian Equity.
+Proud member of SAG-AFTRA & Actors Equity

-Piper is married to actor & narrator Gabriel Vaughan and their somewhat ridiculous meet cute was featured in the New York Times.
+Piper is married to actor/narrator Gabriel Vaughan and their somewhat ridiculous meet cute was featured in the New York Times.

-Please check out this stellar audition advice:
+Please check out this timeless audition advice: